COVID-19 Therapeutic Treatments

 Paxlovid is authorized for treatment of mild to moderate COVID-19 in adults and pediatric patients age 12 years and older with a positive SARS-CoV-2 test.
 Renal Paxlovid is a different dosing regimen of Paxlovid that is used for patients who have moderately impaired renal function.

 Molnipiravir (LAGEVRIO) is for treating adults age 18 years and older, who are at high risk for progressing to severe COVID-19 and for whom alternative COVID-19 treatment options are not accessible or clinically appropriate.

 Veklury is administered as an IV infusion over the course of 3 days and should be initiated within 7 days of symptom onset.
-It is commercially available to providers through Gilead Pharmaceuticals.
-Ask your healthcare provider if you are eligible for this medication.

 - Link to ASPR webpage on Veklury Veklury (remdesivir) | HHS/ASPR

 Test to Treat is a new nationwide initiative where people will be able to get tested and – if they are positive access treatments all in one location.
 These “One-Stop Test to Treat” locations will be available at hundreds of locations nationwide, follow the link below.
 People can also be tested and treated by their own health care providers who can appropriately prescribe oral antivirals.